Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - Express provisions have been added to the effect that, during a dawn raid, information stored or archived in electronic format can be copied and collected.
 Sampling of the relevant information must take place at the Competition Council’s premises in the presence of the concerned undertaking.

-In early 2017 the Competition Council amended the rules concerning the calculation of fines.
+In 2017 the Competition Council also amended the rules concerning the calculation of fines.
 As such, the fines which apply to new undertakings involved in cartels have been reduced by up to 25%.

 Overall, the abovementioned changes are likely to have a moderate impact on existing enforcement activity.

 Are there any proposals to reform or amend the existing cartel regime?